Alexander Carr-Saunders: Later career

 After the Armistice he returned to the Zoology department of the University of Oxford, taking an interest in ecological issues, especially population and overpopulation.
-He participated in one of the firsts Oxford Expeditions to Spitsbergen in the Arctic in 1921 as main scientists, together with Julian Huxley.
+He participated in the 1921 Oxford University Spitsbergen expedition, one of the first Oxford Expeditions to Spitsbergen in the Arctic as main scientists, together with Julian Huxley.
 During the expedition he distilled his early ideas on population dynamics and summarized them in a book called The Population Problem.
 The book used a neo-Malthusian argument plus Galton's eugenics as the theoretical framework for a quantitative analysis of population dynamics.
-The population problem arose -according to Carr-Saunders analysis- from the fact of having high reproductive rates among primitive people with low mental and physical qualities.
+The population problem arose -according to Carr-Saunders hypothesis- from the fact of having high reproductive rates among primitive people with low mental and physical qualities.
 Over-population of these lower races endangered the standard of living of races bearing higher qualities.
-Unlike Malthus, he thought that industrial productivity and not food was the main limiting factor in human populations.
+Unlike Malthus, he thought that industrial productivity and not food was the main limiting factor in human populations..

 The success of his magnum opus The Population Problem resulted in his appointment to the Charles Booth Chair of Social Science at the University of Liverpool in 1923.
 In 1936, he was appointed the first Chair of the Population Investigation Committee.
 In 1937, he was appointed to succeed Sir William Beveridge as Director of the London School of Economics, and held that post until his retirement in 1955.
 He served on the Royal Commission on Population, in 1944–1949.
 He served as President of the Geographical Association (who held their Annual Conferences at LSE for many decades) during 1947.
 In 1947 he further served as chairman of the commission which recommended the establishment of the University of Malaya.